 To receive JSON from a REST API endpoint, you must send an HTTP GET request to the REST API server and provide an Accept: application/json request header.
 The Accept header tells the REST API server that the API client expects JSON.
-In this REST API GET example, we are making a GET request to the ReqBin echo REST API endpoint.
-The Content-Type: application/json response header indicates that the REST API server returned JSON.
+In this REST API GET example, we make a GET request to the ReqBin echo REST API endpoint.
+The Content-Type: application/json response header indicates that the REST API server returned JSON data.

-A REST API (Representative State Transfer) is a way of communicating two computers to each other over the Internet.
-The REST API defines a set of rules that developers should follow when creating an API.
+A REST API (Representative State Transfer) is a way of communicating two computers over the Internet.
+The REST API defines a set of rules that developers should follow when creating an API:

 REST API GET Example

 To get data from the REST API server, you must send an HTTP GET request with an Accept: application/json request header.
 Below is an example of a REST API GET request to the ReqBin REST API endpoint.

 REST API GET Request

 GET /echo/get/json HTTP/1.1